blankJean Lenti Ponsetto

 She served on the NCAA Division I Women's Basketball Committee from 1992-98 and was chair of the committee her final two years.
 In this position, Ponsetto was in charge of all aspects of the NCAA Championship including the selection of the 64-team field as well as the administration of the tournament.
 Additionally, she was selected to serve on the NCAA Basketball Officiating Committee, which oversees the officials' clinics and tournament officiating.

 Ponsetto has received several awards for her outstanding work at DePaul and for her leadership serving the NCAA members and student-athletes.
-The Women's Basketball Coaches Association (WBCA) named her Administrator of the Year at the 1998 Final Four and the National Association of Collegiate Women's Athletic Administrators (NACWAA) named her Administrator of the Year that same year.
+The Women's Basketball Coaches Association named her Administrator of the Year at the 1998 Final Four and the National Association of Collegiate Women's Athletic Administrators (NACWAA) named her Administrator of the Year that same year.
 Subsequently, Ponsetto was annually appointed to the NACWAA Board of Directors.

-In September 1999, Ponsetto was honored by DePaul with a Spirit of DePaul Award given annually to five members of the DePaul community for their university leadership and service in the spirit of St. Vincent dePaul.
+In September 1999, Ponsetto was honored by DePaul with a Spirit of DePaul Award given to five members of the DePaul community for their university leadership and service in the spirit of St. Vincent dePaul.

-A gifted public speaker, Ponsetto was the Master of Ceremonies at the 2002, 2008 and 2011 Honda Collegiate Woman Athlete of the Year Awards Program and has been a faculty member at the NACWAA Executive Institute and a presenter at NCAA Regional Compliance seminars and NCAA Student Leadership Conferences.
+A gifted public speaker, Ponsetto was the Master of Ceremonies at the 2002 and 2008 Honda Collegiate Woman Athlete of the Year Awards Program and has been a faculty member at the NACWAA Executive Institute and a presenter at NCAA Regional Compliance seminars and NCAA Student Leadership Conferences.
 She is also a frequent guest on radio and television programs regarding issues that face intercollegiate athletics today and has served as a color analyst for Fox Sports Net during telecasts for college basketball, volleyball and softball contests.
 She also served as a studio analyst in 2000 for ESPN during the NCAA Women's Basketball Championship.

 In 1983, Ponsetto was also instrumental in the formation of the North Star Conference of which DePaul was a charter member until leaving the league in 1991.
 During DePaul's tenure in the North Star, she served as the commissioner from 1987-89.
 Her stint as commissioner was highlighted by the addition of four new members and the expansion of the sports information services.
 Jeanne also served as chairperson of the basketball committee for six years.